Overview

 LockDown Browser does not support Touch ID for authentication with Duo.
 For this reason, we recommend adding an additional method of authentication to your Duo account such as Duo Mobile or phone authentication.
 Learn more about adding a device to your Duo account.

-If you are taking a test with LockDown Browser for the first time and find that you're unable to authenticate, we recommend doing the following;
+If you are taking a test with LockDown Browser for the first time and find that you're unable to authenticate because Touch ID is not available, we recommend doing the following;

-5. Sign in on LockDown Browser using this additional method of verification
+- Sign in to LockDown Browser using this new method of authentication

 FAQ